-Although Japan has developed with the world-leading technology, it was not able to prevent huge earthquake disasters, 6,437 death in the Great Hanshin Earthquake in 1995, and 15,883 deaths, 2,676 missing in the Great East Japan Earthquake in 2011 (Japanese Cabinet Office, 2011a).
-Most of the casualties in the latter case were caused by tsunami disaster despite that the region is historically prone to tsunami disasters and has been equipped with the world-leading hard measures.
+Although Japan has developed with the world-leading technology, it was not able to prevent huge earthquake disasters, such as the Great Hanshin Earthquake in 1995 with 6,437 deaths, and the Great East Japan Earthquake in 2011 with 15,883 deaths and 2,676 missing (Japanese Cabinet Office, 2011a).
+Most of the casualties in the latter case were caused by tsunami disaster despite that the region is historically prone to tsunami and has been equipped with the world-leading hard measures.
 Even the government and researchers had predicted 88 percent of possibility of the occurrence of great tsunami triggered by a huge earthquake in the Miyagi off-coast by 2023 and they had been warning the local people and improved evacuation measures (Imamura, 2013, pp. 50).
-The cause of the disaster has been attributed to several reasons in the previous studies, such as the failure of tsunami warning system (Japanese Cabinet Office, 2011b), the insufficient evacuation road (Sekiya, 2011), the loss of culture of disaster in the society (Sekiya, 2011; Yoshihara, 2013; Tanaka, 2013), the loss of the local community ties (Yoshihara, 2013).
-However, none of them looked into the root cause of the disaster.
-As discussed "human sensitivity to environmental hazards is a combination of physical exposure, or the range of potentially damaging events and their variability at a particular location" by Smith (2004, p.
+The cause of the disaster has been attributed to several reasons in the previous studies, such as the failure of tsunami warning system (Japanese Cabinet Office, 2011b), the insufficient evacuation road (Sekiya, 2011), the loss of culture of disaster in the society (Sekiya, 2011; Yoshihara, 2013; Tanaka, 2013), and the loss of the local community ties (Yoshihara, 2013).
+However, there has been no study which looked into the root cause of the disaster.
+As "human sensitivity to environmental hazards is a combination of physical exposure, or the range of potentially damaging events and their variability at a particular location" (Smith, 2004, p.
 10), it is important to investigate the cause why the society was developed in the vulnerable locations.